MattiaSarti/yolo-to-help-protect-the-great-barrier-reef/docs/README.md

 ## ...

 **NOTE**: I am sharing neither the competition dataset not any trained model among this repository's files, according to Kaggle's regulations.
-Only low-resolution screenshots of some example as displayed in this README.
+Only low-resolution screenshots of some example as displayed in this README. [link .gitignore]

 ## ...